Origins of the UV/X-ray Relation in Arakelian 120: Additional reprocessing from an inner BLR/wind

-In Fig.~\ref{fig:reprocessing_largevariablehard_flatpivotingsoft_flatdisc_BLR}, we try the same approach, with $50\%$ of the UV variations going like \textbf{engine~model~2}, but with the IRF now reprocessing only the hard X-ray Comptonisation.
-This gives a better match to the observed long term trends in the UV lightcurve, but the CCF still shows the same key discrepancy, in that all these models with a large scale reprocessor predict a lag on the same timescale as the smoothing, unlike the data.
+In Fig.~\ref{fig:reprocessing_largevariablehard_flatpivotingsoft_flatdisc_BLR}a, we try the same approach, with $50\%$ of the UV variations produced as before by \textbf{HX10+WC/2} but where the $IRF$ now reprocesses only the hard X-ray Comptonisation.
+This gives the best match so far to the observed long term trends in the UV lightcurve (with an rms error of $5\times10^{-2}$).
+However the CCF still shows the same key discrepancy, in that all these models with a large scale reprocessor predict a lag on the same timescale as the smoothing, unlike the data.
+Further, when more complicated $IRF$ forms are tested in the same way as above (e.g. two or three Gaussians instead of one, cf. MD20), these results do not improve; the $IRF$ optimises to the same zero-peaked single Gaussian form to best match the UVM2 curve.

+As well as testing a UVM2 light curve composed of $50\%$ BLR-reprocessed X-rays, we can also explore how the behaviour of the model changes when this proportion is reduced.
+In Fig.~\ref{fig:reprocessing_largevariablehard_flatpivotingsoft_flatdisc_BLR}b we show the model results for an IRF optimised to a BLR reprocessing contribution to the UVM2 of $25\%$, and in Fig.~\ref{fig:reprocessing_largevariablehard_flatpivotingsoft_flatdisc_BLR}c we show the case for only $10\%$.
+We see that, as the BLR contribution in the UVM2 decreases, we increase the direct component of the warm Comptonisation which has too much fast variability for the data.

+Existing size estimates for the BLR layers which produce X-ray broad emission lines suggest a minimum radius of $20$~ld (\citealt{NPR16}, using the iron K$\alpha$ line FWHM from Chandra/HETG spectra).
+Meanwhile, H$\beta$ delays with respect to the continuum suggest a size scale for the optical BLR of $40$~ld (\citealt{PG91}).
+The BLR size scale from our model with only $10\%$ UVM2 BLR contribution is in closest agreement with these estimates.
+However those predictions are, themselves, model-dependent, with some inferring the size scale from the diffuse continuum from the BLR, while others have it from a wind inwards of the BLR.